lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

 Now suppose we want to rewrite these equations.
+We currently can't, because we have no `Proper` instances for `bind` or `ret` with respect to state equivalence.
 This would be a nice thing to have because these equations require no knowledge of the definitions of `ret` and `bind`.

 First, we can lift our equivalence over `State B` to an equivalence over `A -> State B` using the `pointwise_relation` function.